santiagobarreda/brms_tools/docs/week-2.md

 ## Data and research questions

-We are going to keep analyzing the female f0 data from the Hillenbrand et al. (1995) dataset.
+We are going to keep analyzing the female f0 data from the Hillenbrand et al. (1995) dataset, discussed in chapter 1.

 ```r